Robert M Hearin Support Foundation

 - Relationship-driven funding: The foundation operates through established relationships with institutional leadership rather than competitive applications; funding discussions occur at senior administrative levels

-- Think big and long-term: The foundation makes substantial multi-year commitments to flagship programs; proposals should articulate transformative impact over extended timeframes
+- Think big and long-term: The foundation makes substantial multi-year commitments to flagship programmes; proposals should articulate transformative impact over extended timeframes

-- Mississippi impact is paramount: Demonstrate how programs will strengthen Mississippi's workforce, educational excellence, or cultural vitality; show commitment to retaining talent in-state
+- Mississippi impact is paramount: Demonstrate how programmes will strengthen Mississippi's workforce, educational excellence, or cultural vitality; show commitment to retaining talent in-state

-- Elite and comprehensive: The foundation favors "honors college-style" programs that attract top talent and provide wraparound support
+- Elite and comprehensive: The foundation favours "honours college-style" programmes that attract top talent and provide wraparound support

 - Collaborative innovation: Cross-institutional or cross-disciplinary initiatives may be particularly attractive